-His most recent work for Tabadlab, the think tank and policy advisory firm he helped found in 2018, includes FCDO funded work on housing and urban development, education and skills, strengthening parliament and democracy.
+His most recent work for Tabadlab, the think tank and policy advisory firm he founded in 2018, includes work on improved foreign direct investment, technology and digitalisation, housing and urban development.

-From 2013 through 2018, he founded and lead the Alif Ailaan campaign for education in Pakistan, which was funded by FCDO.
+From 2013 through 2018, he lead the Alif Ailaan campaign for education in Pakistan.

-He served as principal Policy Advisor at Pakistan’s Ministry of Foreign Affairs from 2011 to 2013, where he established the Public Diplomacy division in 2012.
+He served as principal Policy Advisor at Pakistan’s Ministry of Foreign Affairs from 2011 to 2013, where he worked in crisis diplomacy and established the Public Diplomacy division.